Describe a person who shows his or her feelings very openly: IELTS Speaking Cue Card

 Why do you think it's important to express feelings openly?

 Expressing feelings openly can lead to better mental health and stronger relationships.
 It allows individuals to communicate their needs and emotions, reducing misunderstandings and fostering empathy.
-When people share their feelings, it can also encourage others to do the same, creating a supportive environment.
+When people share their feelings, it can also create a supportive environment where others feel safe to do the same.

 How do you think society views people who express their feelings openly?